Sri Lankan rupee ends steady on inward remittances

-COLOMBO, June 9 The Sri Lankan rupee ended steady on Friday in tepid trade as mild inward remittances offset dollar demand from importers, dealers said.
+COLOMBO, June 9 (Reuters) - The Sri Lankan rupee ended steady on Friday in tepid trade as mild inward remittances offset dollar demand from importers, dealers said.

 Rupee forwards were active, with spot-next forwards ending at 152.85/90 per dollar, unchanged from Wednesday's close of 152.85/95.